bethanyryalls/professional-readme-generator/README/README.md

   ## Installation

-  t
+  To intsall the necessary dependencies, run the following command: ``` npm install ```

   ## Usage

-  t
+  You can use the application by running ` node index.js`

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the GNU GPL 3.0 license.

   ## Contributing

-  t
+  Fork and pull request.

   ## Tests

-  t
+  To run tests, run the following command: ``` npm test ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at t.
-You can find more of my work at [t](https://github.com/t).
+  If you have any questions about the repo, open an issue or contact me directly at bethany@motifdesignstudio.com.
+You can find more of my work at [bethanyryalls](https://github.com/bethanyryalls).